Skip to article

 The numbers

-Of the ~50 PA applications on Comino island itself (excluding addresses on "Triq Kemmuna" in Ghajnsielem town):
+Of the 67 PA applications on Comino island itself (excluding addresses on "Triq Kemmuna" in Għajnsielem town):

-Refusal rate: 34% — far higher than Malta's overall ~15%.
+Refusal rate: 44% (21 refused of 48 decided) — three times Malta's overall rate of ~14%.
 Comino's ODZ (Outside Development Zone) status and environmental sensitivity make the planning authority significantly more resistant.
 Yet the same applicants file again and again, sometimes winning on the second, third, or fifth attempt.

 Notable cases

 PA/04777/20 — San Niklaw Bay, Comino.
 HV Hospitality proposed demolishing the entire existing hotel and bungalows complex to build a 140-bed luxury hotel with spa, pools, restaurants, and 16 serviced bungalows.
 After 5 years of assessment, it was approved in April 2025 — but immediately appealed (PAB/00234/25).
-This single application would transform the character of an island with no permanent residents, yet the planning system treated it as a routine Class 3B hotel application.
+This single application would transform the character of an almost-uninhabited island, yet the planning system treated it as a routine Class 3B hotel application.

 PA/01741/01 — South Comino Channel.
 A tuna farm substitution permit filed in 2001 was eventually revoked in 2016 after 81 public objections and zero letters of support.
-The board hearing became a national moment: operators admitted to illegal cages, future Prime Minister Dr Robert Abela declared the farms "already illegal," and the board voted 11-0 to revoke — along with 6 other fish farm permits in the same session.
+The board hearing became a national moment: operators admitted to illegal cages, future Prime Minister Dr Robert Abela declared the farms "already illegal," and the board voted 11-0 to revoke — along with 9 other fish farm permits across four separate votes (10 permits revoked in total).
 It took 15 years to undo a single permit.

 PA/00563/14 — Former Bakery, Comino.
 Friends of the Earth Malta applied to restore dilapidated buildings and convert them into an interpretation centre with lodging facilities.
 Approved.
 This rare conservation-led application stands in contrast to the commercial battles elsewhere on the island, showing what community-driven planning on Comino could look like.